-Have you always wanted to write a mystery?
+Always wanted to write a mystery?
 Then come and join the fun!
-This workshop discusses writing fundamentals as they apply to the mystery and its many subgenres (thrillers, too).
-It will cover mystery-specific conventions and pitfalls including TSTL syndrome, macguffins, red herrings, killer twists, wacky sidekicks and clue dropping.
+Orloff, a featured author at past Gaithersburg Book Festivals, will discuss writing fundamentals as they apply to the mystery and its many subgenres (thrillers, too).
+We’ll cover mystery-specific conventions and pitfalls including TSTL syndrome, macguffins, red herrings, killer twists, wacky sidekicks and clue dropping.
+Fun, educational and…mysterious!

 Setting in the Short Story (Ages 16+) – 2:30 p.m. – 4 p.m.

 This workshop offers an in-depth look at how setting helps bring your stories to life.
 Discussions will focus on developing specific details, sensory description mood and atmosphere.
 Participants will do short readings and writing exercises to learn how a writer uses setting to create an authentic fictional world.
 Be prepared to share your in-workshop work.

 For more information about the workshops, the presenters and the schedule, including additional workshops geared for younger writers, please visit http://gaithersburgbookfestival.org/gbf-programs/workshops.